Dedication of churches: Evangelical-Lutheran form

+The celebration of the Dedication Mass of Storvreta Evangelical-Lutheran Church by Bishop Karin Johannesson, the Bishop of Uppsala of the Church of Sweden, on Pentecost Day 2024.

+In the Evangelical-Lutheran Churches of the historic episcopate, the dedication of a church includes the bishop knocking on the door of the church three times, followed by the blessing of the baptismal font, communion rail, organ and pews.

 Anglican forms

 There is no authorized form for the dedication of a church in the reformed Church of England.
 A form was drawn up and approved by both houses of the convocation of Canterbury under Archbishop Tenison in 1712, and an almost identical form was submitted to convocation in 1715, but its consideration was not completed by the Lower House, and neither form ever received royal sanction.

 The consequence has been that Anglican bishops have fallen back on their undefined jus liturgicum, and have drawn up and promulgated forms for use in their various dioceses, some of them being content to borrow from other dioceses for this purpose.
 There is a general similarity, with a certain amount of difference in detail, in these various forms.
 In the Diocese of London the bishop, attended by clergy and churchwardens, receives outside the west door a petition for consecration; the procession then moves round the whole church outside, while certain psalms are chanted.
 On again reaching the west door the bishop knocks thrice with his crozier, and the door being opened the procession advances to the east end of the church, where prayers are said and the first Eucharist celebrated.